A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings | NewsChannel 3-12

 Elcias Hernandez-Ortiz was shot at Youngs Asian Massage in Acworth — the sole survivor of Tuesday’s shootings.

-Hernandez-Ortiz was shot in the forehead and the bullet traveled down into his lungs and into his stomach, his wife, Flora Gonzalez Gomez, said on GoFundMe.
+Hernandez-Ortiz suffered injuries including being shot in the forehead and will need facial surgery, his wife, Flora Gonzalez Gomez, said on GoFundMe.
 He is now in the intensive care unit in the hospital, she said.

 In an interview with CNN en Español on Thursday, Gonzalez Gomez said she received a call from her husband, a mechanic, moments after the shooting.